Kazuo Matsui: Houston Astros

 On December 1, 2007, Matsui signed a three-year, $16.5-million deal with the Houston Astros.

 Prior to Opening Day, Matsui underwent surgery to repair an anal fissure.
 He missed the first 2 1/2 weeks of the season.
 Matsui made his 2008 debut for the Astros on April 18.
 He posted a .293 batting average and a .354 on-base percentage with 20 stolen bases on the season.

-Matsui still had injury problems but managed to keep the 2nd baseman starting position.
+Matsui still had injury problems but managed to keep the second base starting position.

-Matsui joined the exclusive list of baseball players with 2,000 hits or more lifetime.
+He joined the list of baseball players with 2,000 hits or more lifetime.
 He has hit safely over 2,000 times in his Japanese career and in the MLB combined.

 In 2009, he led all major league starting second basemen in range factor, at 5.33.

 Matsui was released by the Houston Astros on May 19, 2010.
-In 71 at bats, Matsui managed only a .141 batting average with 1 RBI and 1 stolen base.
+In 71 at bats, Matsui managed only a .141 batting average with one run batted in and one stolen base.

-Colorado Rockies
+Colorado Rockies (second stint)

 Following his release he signed a minor league deal with the Colorado Rockies.
 He remained in the Rockies' minor league system for the remainder of the season.